Virtual input device settings

 Do not repeat — While the activator is pressed and held, a single key-down event is sent.

-Use the same settings for all sub-configs — permits to change the settings for each sub-config (Gamepad, Keyboard and Mouse) individually.
+Use the same settings for all sub-configs — permits changing the settings for each sub-config (Gamepad, Keyboard and Mouse) individually.